 When an agent’s practice is solely dependent upon new seniors who are turning 65, that agent literally doesn’t know how to handle it when someone needs to make a change down the road and go through underwriting to move to a new company.
 There are issues that can come up that an experienced agent will not get shaken by.
 An experienced agent can help when it is needed.
 This is critical.

 An independent agent works for you, not for the insurance companies.
 We can shop the market independently for the best possible value for your insurance premium dollar.

-I have been working with seniors turning 65 and all the way up into their late 90’s for over twenty years now.
-Let me put that experience to work for you now and into the future.
+I have been working with seniors turning 65 and all the way up into their late 90’s for over twenty-five years now.
+Let me put that experience to work for you.
+My services are FREE.
+Call the number below or use the contact form to the right and I will put my office to work for you now and into the future.